The Beautiful Legs of Sabrina

 The Beautiful Legs of Sabrina (Le bellissime gambe di Sabrina) is a low-budget 1958 Italian-West German crime-drama-comedy film starring Mamie Van Doren, Antonio Cifariello, and Rossana Martini.
+The drama was directed by Camillo Mastrocinque and written by Edoardo Anton, Marcello Fondato, and Vittorio Metz.

 The Beautiful Legs of Sabrina was Mamie Van Doren's first film made away from Hollywood.
 Van Doren, who had become known as one of "The Three M's" – the other two being Marilyn Monroe and Jayne Mansfield – had signed with Universal Pictures, but stopped accepting roles from them before her contract was up.

+Plot summary

+A gang of thieves manages to rob a jewelry store, the only clue to track them down is a peculiar mark on the leg of one of them.
+In the meantime, a photographer wants to participate in a competition organized by a company that produces women's stockings and secretly photographs a lot of girls, including a model who will later reveal herself to be the thief wanted by the police.